 I don’t wear a lot of black in summer but it’s more of a mental thing for me…

 Whew!
 Okay, good!
 Thanks for all the positive feedback.
 I didn’t want to put away my black dresses, but I didn’t want to be the Adams Family of summer either ha!
-Thanks!posted almost 5 years ago
+Thanks!posted over 5 years ago

-I know your post has been answered… but another thing is to add cute accessories that say summer… a straw hat, a white jacket, a bright necklace… if winter whites work, then I say summer blacks do too! (although it doesn’t sound as chic…)posted almost 5 years ago
+I know your post has been answered… but another thing is to add cute accessories that say summer… a straw hat, a white jacket, a bright necklace… if winter whites work, then I say summer blacks do too! (although it doesn’t sound as chic…)posted over 5 years ago

 haha, thanks ThursdaysChild :) I agree on the accessories.
 I’m just such a fall/winter clothes junky that I’ll have to spruce up my wardrobe with some brighter, less jewel-tone items.
-Forest green, mustard, and plum, will only get me so far in summer!…and they won’t really help accessorize my black dresses! :)posted almost 5 years ago
+Forest green, mustard, and plum, will only get me so far in summer!…and they won’t really help accessorize my black dresses! :)posted over 5 years ago